truong14042004/tranxuantruongFCJ/content/5-Workshop/_index.md

 weight: 5
 chapter: false
 pre: " <b> 5. </b> "
+aliases:
+  - /5-workshop/
 ---

 # Setup Code PileLine and Code Build for Elastic Container Registry

 ### Overview

 Setup CodePipeline and CodeBuild for Amazon ECR is a streamlined and automated approach to building, testing, and deploying container images into your Elastic Container Registry.
-This workshop will guide you through the essential steps to create a fully automated CI/CD workflow
+This workshop will guide you through the essential steps to create a fully automated CI/CD workflow.

 Through this workshop, you will: